Rex Hartwig: Tennis career

 Hartwig was member of the Australian Davis Cup team in 1953, 1954 and 1955.
-In 1953, he played the doubles match with Lew Hoad in the challenge round against the USA and lost to Vic Seixas and Tony Trabert.
+In 1953, he played the doubles match with Lew Hoad in the challenge round against the US and lost to Vic Seixas and Tony Trabert.
 This was Hartwig's only Davis Cup defeat.
 In 1954, he defeated Seixas in the challenge round that Australia lost to the U.S. In 1955, he made a significant contribution toward Australia's Cup win, playing 11 matches in six ties and winning all of them.
 He compiled a 12–1 win–loss record in the Davis Cup (6–0 singles, 6–1 doubles).